 Shoo Flys Don't Bother Me

-South Flys Peak (elevation of 9,570' with 320' of prominence) is one of several 9,000' or higher peaks that can be accessed from Crest Trail #270 along the Chiricahua Mountains Ridgeline.
+South Flys Peak (elevation of 9,570' with 320' of prominence) is one of several 9,000' or higher peaks that you can access from Crest Trail #270 along the Chiricahua Mountains Ridgeline.

 For this guide, the hike begins on the Crest Trail at Round Park (31.86871,-109.28502).
 This is near the point on the Crest Trail where it intersects Fly Peak Trail #337 on the south from Flys Peak, and where Bear Wallow Trail #333 heads northeast.

-If you are looking to bag some peaks in the Chiricahua Wilderness, this peak is a good one to tack on, particularly if you are already hiking up to either Flys Peak or Chiricahua Peak.
+If you are looking to bag some peaks in the Chiricahua Wilderness, this peak is a good one to tackle, particularly if you are already hiking up to either Flys Peak or Chiricahua Peak.